Some of the most important settings on your iPhone can be accessed with a single swipe.

 Click the toggle next to Control Center so it’s greyed out.

 Not everyone wants quick access to settings from their lock screen.
 Disabling this feature may add another level of privacy and security.
+For even more protection, rest your iPhone passcode to something that only you know, and that no one will guess.

 Take control of your iPhone